JamesAtIntegratnIO/integratn-io/content/posts/docker-series/docker-training-2.md

 So, we have the `dev` tag we just created.
 But lets look at the `IMAGE ID`.
 The `dev` tag and the `latest` tag have the same `IMAGE ID`.
 This is what we want because it is the most recently created image.

 So what is this `<none>` image?
 If you scroll up.
-You will see that the `<none> IMAGE ID` mathes the `IMAGE ID` from our first build.
+You will see that the `<none> IMAGE ID` matches the `IMAGE ID` from our first build.
 This shows you what happens when you don't properly tag your images.
 If you built another image using the `dev` tag.
 The same thing would happen to that image.
 But this is local testing and not a production release.
 So no big deal.